sergeimolinari/bassotto/docs_template/source/background/directory_structure.md

 ### The big picture

-The following graph shows the contents of template_project root directory after executing `pytask`, when you only select the Python example:
+The following graph shows the contents of bassotto root directory after executing `pytask`, when you only select the Python example:

 ```{figure} ../figures/generated/root_bld_src.png
 ---